jkiyabu/code-review2/README.md

 ## Description

 This page will ask the user a series of questions to determine which programming path would best suit them.
-It will then calculate a response based on the users answers, and advise them on which programming language would suit them best.
+It will then calculate a recommendation based on the users answers.

 ## Setup/Installation Requirements